shakram02/freshman21/_posts/2019-07-13-how-to-become-a-nobody.md

 2) Learning something related to your field of work/study.
 Okay, I know that it's obvious! but I jut want to comment on people who do that.
 They're wierd people who didn't have enough of college and they're dying to get more of it during their free time, how annoying!.
 I know that what they brag about is jobs, but jobs are everywhere, they're just covering the fact that they're not social people, ignore them completely.

-3) Doing anything related to religion; way too old philosophical stuff that keep people fighting, why not just live in peace and forget about all things that make us fight? there's also a good chance that you'll be called a terrorist/extremist especially if you're a Muslim.
+3) Doing anything related to religion; way too old philosophical stuff that keep people fighting, why not just live in peace and forget about all things that make us fight? there's also a good chance that you'll be called a terrorist[^terrorist]/extremist especially if you're a Muslim.
-You'll find people yelling that Muslims once ruled land from Spain to China, led science and discoveries in their age (which is something obvious if they ruled all that amount of land, just to pick two; Algebra and Algorithms) and defeated both Persians and Romans in the same year deleting the Persian empire from existence and that many countries in Europe gave them gifts and money in order to stay safe from them during the Ottoman empire, just ignore those people who say that.
+You'll find people yelling that Muslims once ruled land from Spain to China, led science[^why_obvious] and discoveries in their age.
+[This](https://www.youtube.com/watch?v=48AvhUPLznk) is a video that proves part of the face, made by Germans for Germans; Closed Captions are available in English[^cc_translate].

+They also defeated both Persians and Romans in the same year deleting the Persian empire from existence and that many countries in Europe gave them gifts and money in order to stay safe from them during the Ottoman empire, just ignore those people who say that.
 You didn't study that stuff in school I'm sure, so all that is probably fake, and come on!! it's just history, nobody cares about it.
 We're the children on the "Modern Era".
 History is long gone and is never important to anybody.

 4) Charity and student activities; Waste of time!, why should you care about people who aren't smart enough to take care of themselves? you'll also need to attend boring meetings where people brag about "values" and "being helpful", poor people, they're wasting their time, left all the enjoyment just for nothing.
 You'll hear some of them brag about the soft skills and people skills, really?! you're the all-social person, you're always with your friends and having fun, how come that they talk about those skills? how unfair life is.

+5) Thinking about dreams that are in terms of others; Who you care about is just *you*, you become good just for the sake of *yourself*, not for the sake of your nation, country or to be world class in your field (blah blah blah), just for the sake of yourself.
+People who coin their dreams in terms of something bigger than themselves are either doomed or foolish dray-dreamers.
+Putting your dreams in terms of you makes them easier to achieve because you'll NEVER fail to satisfy yourself, when you find something hard you say that you're satisfied with your progress without proceeding further, this way you'll become highly self achieved, let the fools continue their day-dreaming and stay in their failures.

 Weekend is close now, you must use it wisely, you'll plan to go the the beach in a remote area to relax, the week was already tough.
 Don't forget to take your movies with you, it might be the case that the coverage is weak there, you have to get yourself covered.
 Don't forget to take your power bank.